byu-cpe/ecen522r-hw-security/_pages/paper_reviews.md

 ## Paper Review Contents

 Include the following in your paper review (in marked sections):
-  1. A sentence or two giving an **overview** of the paper.
+  1. Technical Contributions: (30%)
-  1. Describe the **2-3 Major Contributions and/or Novelty** of the paper.
-This should be more than a re-statement of the abstract.
-What do you think are the important contributions of the paper?
+    * What are the contributions of the paper?
+    * What are the key technical ideas and results?
+    * What technical ideas did you not understand and would like to see discussed in class?

+  1. Critical Review: (50%)
-  1. Provide a **critical review, discussing several positive and negative aspects of the paper**.
-Try to provide non-trivial arguments, including some points not brought up by the authors.
+    * What are the technical strengths and weaknesses of the paper?
+Discuss several positive and negative aspects of the paper.
+    * Try to provide non-trivial arguments, including some points not brought up by the authors.
 Do not summarize the paper (that's what the abstract is for); rather, evaluate the merits of the work done by the authors as presented in the paper.
-You could comment on things like: (not all in one review):
+You could comment on things like:
       *	importance of the problem being solved
       *	soundness/correctness of approach
       *	appropriateness of methodology
       * quality, completeness or repeatability of results

-      *	readability
-      *	perspective and/or comparison with previous work
-  1. Identify at least one aspect of the paper that you **didn't understand**, or want to better understand.
+  1. Style: (20%)
+    * What did you like about the paper style that helped you be convinced of impact and correctness of the work?
+    * Was there something in the paper you would like to use in your own future writing?
+    * Was there something in the paper that you would like to avoid in your own future writing?

-Your review should be one page or less (normal fonts and margins).
+Your review should be 0.5-1 page (assuming 11pt font, single spaced, 1" margins).
 Quality is more important than quantity.

 ## Class Discussion